Welcome Hardworking Food Allergy Mamas!

 Living with food allergies is hard.
 Maybe you...

-- Spend hours you don't have scouring the internet for the information you need to keep your child or family member safe.
+- Don't have time between work and mom duties to spend hours scouring the internet for the information you need to keep your child safe.

-- Are finding it difficult to navigate everyday tasks like meal planning, grocery shopping, and cooking.
+- Are finding it difficult to navigate & find time for food allergy tasks like meal planning, grocery shopping, and cooking.

-- Are overwhelmed and feel paralyzed at times.
+- Are overwhelmed with the extra tasks caused by food allergies and feel paralyzed at times.

 - Want your family and friends, teachers and others to understand food allergies, but you don't know how to explain it.